abydow/Nvim/README.md

 ![Neovim Logo](assets/Neovim-logo.webp)

-> A blazing fast, feature-rich, and modern Neovim configuration built with Lua for the ultimate development experience.
+> A blazing fast, futuristic, and modern Neovim configuration built with Lua for the ultimate development experience.

 ## ✨ Features